-Economic tension between the U.S. and China has made shipping stocks vulnerable to volatility shocks.
-Also, the Brexit negotiations have made matters worse for shippers in Europe
+Since shipping companies own and operate vessels and offshore assets, the health of the industry depends on good trade relations and a strong global economy.
+Recent economic tensions between the U.S. and China have made shipping stocks vulnerable to volatility shocks.
+Also, Brexit negotiations have complicated matters for shippers in Europe.

-Nonetheless, some shipping stocks deliver higher-than-market-average dividend yields to investors.
-However, there are also penny shipping stocks that are like the wild west.
-More on that later, but here are five of the most popular stocks in the space.
-After that, you’ll learn a neat trick that can be used to trade shipping stocks.
+Nonetheless, some shipping stocks deliver higher-than-average dividend yields to investors.
+Keep in mind that there’s a fair amount of variation, but here are five of the most popular stocks in the space, and a useful trick for trading shipping stocks.

 Triton International Limited

-Triton has a utilization rate of 98% on its ships, more than 70% of its containers are on long-term lease with an average remaining lease duration of 44 months.
-Furthermore, Triton may start to see benefits from the International Maritime Organization, new regulations that reduce the amount of sulfur allowed in vessel emissions.
-That said, fuel with lower sulfur content will increase the operational expenses for shipping lines.
-Which could make leasing more favorable then owning assets.
+Triton has a utilization rate of 98% on its ships, and more than 70% of its containers are on long-term lease with an average remaining lease duration of 44 months.
+Also, Triton may benefit from the International Maritime Organization’s new regulation limiting the amount of sulfur allowed in vessel emissions.
+This will increase operational expenses for shipping lines, meaning leasing could be more favorable than owning assets.

-By the numbers, Triton pays its investors a $2.08 annual dividend, making a top high dividend yield stock.
+Triton pays its investors a $2.08 annual dividend, making it a top dividend yield stock.

 Seaspan Corp.
-(NYSE: SSW) prides itself as the largest independent charter owner and manager of container ships.
-It currently operates 89 of the 114 vessels it owns, and it has another ten vessels under construction.
-It primarily charters its containerships with long-term, fixed-rate time charters to various container liner companies.
-More than 90% of the firm’s revenues come from these type of arrangements.
+(NYSE: SSW) prides itself on being the largest independent charter owner and manager of container ships.
+It currently operates 89 of the 114 vessels it owns and has another ten vessels under construction.
+More than 90% of the firm’s revenue comes from chartering its container ships with long-term, fixed-rate time charters to various container liner companies.

-Besides, the company has about 100 containers ships based in Hong Kong that are used connecting the Asian market to the rest of the world.
-Investors are paying attention, as trade war tension between the U.S. and China continues.
-Nonetheless, equities research analysts are projecting that Seaspan Corp. will post robust sales in the coming quarters.
+Seaspan also has about 100 containers ships based in Hong Kong that are used to connect Asian markets to the rest of the world.
+Investors are paying attention to tensions between the U.S. and China as the trade war heats up.
+Nonetheless, equities research analysts are projecting that Seaspan Corp will post robust sales in the coming quarters.

 GasLog Partners LP

-GasLog Partners LP (NYSE: GLOP) is a relatively new company in the shipping industry.
-But, it is becoming a favorite among investors because of the handsome dividend it pays out.
-It pays a $2.12 annual dividend, which yields 9.58% (as of February 8, 2019).
-The company was formed in 2014 by GasLog and some partners to facilitate its liquified natural gas operations.
-Presently, the partnership owns 10 LNG carriers, which are chartered under multi-year contracts to oil and gas giant Royal Dutch Shell.
+GasLog Partners LP (NYSE: GLOP) is a relatively new company, but it is becoming a favorite among investors because of the handsome $2.12 annual dividend it pays out, which yields 9.58% (as of February 8, 2019).
+The company was formed in 2014 by GasLog and some partners to facilitate its liquefied natural gas operations.
+Presently, the partnership owns 10 LNG carriers that are chartered under multi-year contracts to oil and gas giant Royal Dutch Shell.

-Gaslog Partners has a low-risk profile since its cash flow comes directly from fixed-fee contracts.
-In other words, it’s less volatile than some other stocks in the sector.
-Many investors expect the company to deliver stable revenue from its contracts.
-Furthermore, making this shipping stock a dividend darling.
+GasLog Partners has a low-risk profile since its cashflow comes directly from fixed-fee contracts.
+This means that it’s less volatile than some other stocks in the sector.
+Many investors expect the company to deliver stable revenue from its contracts, making its stock a dividend darling.

 Nordic American Tankers Limited